Los Angeles Chargers vs. Minnesota Vikings NFL Week 10 Odds, Plays and Insights for November 14, 2021

 Vikings stats and trends

-- Minnesota has four wins against the spread in eight games this year.

-- This year, the Vikings have won against the spread in each of their two games as an underdog of 3.5 points or more.
+- This season, the Vikings have won ATS in each of their two games as an underdog of 3.5 points or more.

-- Minnesota's games this season have gone over the total in four out of eight opportunities (50%).
+- Minnesota's games this year have gone over the point total in 50% of its opportunities (four times in eight games with a set point total).

-- When Minnesota scores more than 25.1 points, it is 4-0 against the spread and 2-2 overall.
+- Minnesota is 4-0 against the spread and 2-2 overall when the team notches more than 25.1 points.

-- In games that Minnesota amasses more than 358.6 yards, the team is 3-2 against the spread and 3-2 overall.
+- Minnesota is 3-2 against the spread and 3-2 overall when the team churns out more than 358.6 yards.

-- This year the Vikings have five turnovers, five fewer than the Chargers have takeaways (10).

 Home and road insights

-- In four home games this year, Los Angeles has gone over the total twice.
+- This season, in four home games, Los Angeles has hit the over twice.

-- In away games, Minnesota is 1-3 overall and 3-1 against the spread.
+- Minnesota is 1-3 overall, and 3-1 against the spread, away from home.

-- Minnesota has gone over the total in all four of their road games this year.

 Powered by Data Skrive.